 Please go directly to the appropriate room or area.
 Please do not touch frames or other displays.
 If the doctor or optical staff are with other patients, please have a seat in the waiting area.
 To comply with social distancing guidelines, there will only be 2 chairs in the waiting area.
 Please maintain social distancing of at least 6 feet with any other person in the office.

-At the end of your exam, the doctor will leave the exam room and call you on your cell phone to go over your exam results.
-Again, this is done to minimize your risk of virus exposure.
-The doctor may also send educational materials to your Patient Portal.
+At the end of your exam, the doctor may send educational materials to your Patient Portal.
 After you are done speaking with the doctor, you may proceed to the optical to pick out glasses.

 When picking out glasses, please do not take the frames off of the displays yourself.
 The optical staff will do this for you.
 You are welcome to try on as many frames as you like, but because we are requiring appointments for optical services, your time with the optical staff will be a maximum of 30 minutes.
 If you require more time, we ask that you take pictures of yourself with the frames you are considering, then review them at home with your family.
 You can then call, text or email your final decision to us.
-We will also use newer technology to take measurements to minimize close contact with our staff.
 The optical staff will also pre-adjust the frame you selected to decrease the need to adjust your frame when you pick it up.

 After your visit